exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 The first argument of a handler's `accept` method is the [Source](https://javadoc.io/doc/com.exadel.etoolbox/etoolbox-authoring-kit-core/latest/com/exadel/aem/toolkit/api/handlers/Source.html)
-- a generic data provider that matches the entity (a Java class or a class member) the handler is called for.
+.
+This is a generic data provider that matches the entity (a Java class or a class member) the handler is called for.
 If the current handler is invoked due to an annotation attached to a class, the *Source* represents the class itself.
 But if the annotation was attached to a method or a field, the *Source* stands for the underlying member.

 The *Source* is further specified by calling the `adaptTo()` method that accepts the only argument: the adapter type.
 You can, for example, call `source.adaptTo(Annotation[].class)` to get the array of annotations attached to the